 In Steamboat Springs, 3.8 million single-use plastic bags are used yearly by shoppers.
 Many of these bags end up as litter in our rivers, forests and rural landscapes.

 The State of Colorado enacted a single-use carryout bag ban and fee as part of House Bill 21-1162 that required the city to reconcile its Plastic Bag Ban and Paper Bag Fee adopted several years earlier through Ordinance No. 2699.
 The current Ordinance No. 2880 has been enacted.

 The fee applies to both paper and plastic single-use carryout bags at all stores in Steamboat Springs, including grocery stores, small stores, Farmers Markets, Roadside Market or Stand, Festival, and other temporary vendors or an event that includes temporary vendors.

 Stores must begin charging the fee on January 1, 2023.
-On a quarterly basis, starting April 20, 2023, stores must remit the total amount of carryout bag fees collected in the previous quarter to the city.
+On a quarterly basis, by the 20th of the month following the end of each quarter, beginning April 2023, stores must remit the total amount of carryout bag fees collected in the previous quarter to the city.
 Large markets that have been collecting a bag fee will continue to collect and remit as they have been through the end of 2022 before switching to the new system.

-Until June 1, 2024, a store may provide a plastic carryout bag for the 20-cent fee.
+Between January 1, 2024 and June 1, 2024 a store may provide a plastic carryout bag for the .20-cent fee only from its remaining inventory.
 After that date, stores will be prohibited from providing single-use plastic carryout bags to customers.